sergiovaneg/SMASPE/readme.md

 \end{cases}
 ```

-Finally, using this expanded form and L'Hôpital's rule, the limit of the $n$th order derivative as $x \rightarrow \pm \infty$ is calculated as
+Finally, using this expanded form and L'Hôpital's rule, the limit of the $n$-th order derivative as $x \rightarrow \pm \infty$ is calculated as
 ```math
   \begin{split}
       \lim_{x \rightarrow \pm \infty}\frac{d^n f}{dx^n}(x)